samraazeem/Movie-Recommendation-system/README.md

 # Movie-Recommendation-system
-Movie Recommendation system based on collaborativeFiltering
+Movie Recommendation system is based on collaborativeFiltering and PCA.